Logner/seis-unix-guide/assets/md/1_windows-prerequisites.md

 - Save the windows folder system location to favourites in Nautilus.

-  - run `nautilus /mnt/c/users/*YOUR WINDOWS USERNAME*/`  to open nautilus at your windows users directory.
+  - run `nautilus /mnt/c/users/$YOUR_WINDOWS_USERNAME/`  to open nautilus at your windows users directory.
   - Save the folder to bookmarks via the ![three horizontal bars symbol]().
   - Right click on that favourite folder (should show up at the bottom of the folders list on the left hand side) and open as a new tab.